hamshif/Wielder/README.md

 Production Environment:
 -
 The philosophy is to wrap everything with a consistent interface and make it DAG-compatible using tools like Airflow for high-level monitoring.
 If issues arise, such as a feature, bug, or operational problem, the interfacing module can be easily opened, debugged, and edited.

+Wielder is designed to be a one-stop shop for all development, testing, and production needs.
+It is a reactive, debuggable, and scalable CI-CD tool that can be used to deploy, test, and monitor applications in a variety of environments.
+-
+	•	Local Orchestration: Provides a fully debuggable and IDE-controllable development environment.
+	•	Configurable Migration: Treats migrations as module swaps, reducing friction across AWS, GCP, Azure, on-prem, and local setups.
+	•	Continuous Testing: TDD enhances fault tolerance through testing of production deployments, canary releases, and distributed simulations.
+	•	Bug Reduction: Minimizes bugs and fixes during the transition from development to production.
+	•	Team Familiarization: Familiarizes the team with production environments, both conceptually and skill-wise.
+	•	Scalability and Adaptability: Supports systems designed for scalability and aspirational antifragility.
+	•	Modular Integration: New tools can be wrapped and integrated, like inducting a new god into the Roman pantheon, providing smooth incorporation into workflows.